roommate6/main-vault/README.md

 ### The commits messages meaning:

 - Description:

-> I will use some codes for the commits messages.
+	- I will use some codes for the commits messages.
-> This will make them more meaningful and elegant.
+	- This will make them more meaningful and elegant.
-> The structure will get modified for each new subject added.
+	- The structure will get modified for each new subject added.
-> The first commit will be one exception from the convention.
+	- The first commit will be one exception from the convention.
-> The last exception will be the modification of the README.md.
+	- The last exception will be the modification of the README.md.

 - Commit structure:

-> " the section/sections codes affected by the commit, separated by '-' "
+	- " the sections codes affected by the commit, separated by '-' "
-> +
-> " the codes of the action that occured, separated by '-' "
+	- " the codes of the action that occured, separated by '-' "
-> +
-> " optional: a short description of the commit "
+	- " optional: a short description of the commit "

 - Codes:
-	- ==Section code==:
+	- Section code:
 		- Each section code will be made of two parts:
 			1. The main folder code.
 			2. The subjects codes.
-	- ==Main folder code==:
+	- Main folder code:
 		- Each main folder has a number in its name, thats its code.
-	- ==Subjects codes==:
+	- Subjects codes:
 		- Mathematics - M
 			- Set theory - 1
 			- Mathematical logic - 2